Program Requirements

 The major in LAS requires students to complete 30 units.
 At least 24 units must be at the 3000 level or higher, and at least 9 units must be at the 4000 level.
 All units must be exclusive to the major and may not be double counted, unless the College of Arts & Sciences regulations state otherwise.
 To count for LAS, courses must have a LATAM number or receive authorization from the Director of Undergraduate Studies (DUS) of LAS, who determines which requirements can be fulfilled by each available course.
 Units must be fulfilled as follows:

-• 3 units for the successful completion of LATAM 1000 offered annually.
-LatAm165C can also fulfill this requirement.
+- 3 units for the successful completion of LATAM 1000 Latin America: Nation, Ethnicity and Social Conflict, which is offered annually.

-• 3 units in history or politics at the 3000 level or higher.
+- 3 units in history or politics at the 3000 level or higher.
 Courses may come from relevant offerings in the departments of History or Political Science, the Global Studies program, or study abroad.
-Courses must be cross listed with LatAm or approved by the DUS of LAS.
+Courses must be approved by the DUS of LAS.

-• 9 units of elective credit at the 3000 level or higher.
-At least 3 of these units must be fulfilled at the 400 level; 3 units of elective credit may be fulfilled through an honors thesis (LATAM 4970) or a special project (LATAM 4950).
+- 9 units of elective credit at the 3000 level or higher.
+At least 3 of these units must be fulfilled at the 4000 level; 3 units of elective credit may be fulfilled through an honors thesis (LATAM 4970 Latin American Studies Thesis) or a special project (LATAM 4950 Latin American Studies Research).

-• 6 units of a Latin American seminar.
+- 6 units of a Latin American seminar.
 Seminar courses are 4000-level courses that are taught by core LAS faculty on theoretical issues related to the region.
-These courses include LATAM 4130; LATAM 4130; LATAM 4120; LATAM 463; LATAM 4170; and LATAM 4320.
+These courses include LATAM 4120 Gender and Modernity in Latin America, LATAM 4130 Latin-American Cultural Studies: Critical and Theoretical Approaches, LATAM 4170 Nation and Desire in Latin America, LATAM 4320 Bodily Injuries: Violence, Gender and Representation in Latin America, and LATAM 4631 Seminar On Urban Cultures in Latin America.

 Capstone

-Prime majors in LAS must fulfill their capstone requirement by writing an honors thesis (if the student meets the College of Arts & Sciences requirements to do so), writing a Latin American research paper (LATAM 4950), or completing the two LAS seminar courses with a grade of B+ or better.
+Prime majors in LAS must fulfill their capstone requirement by writing an honors thesis (if the student meets the College of Arts & Sciences requirements to do so), writing a Latin American research paper (LATAM 4950 Latin American Studies Research), or completing the two LAS seminar courses with a grade of B+ or better.

 Language Requirement